livingdocsIO/documentation/content/reference-docs/project-config/content-types.md

 For details on the configuration and how it interacts with the metadata configuration, see our section on [searching publications]({{< ref "/guides/search/publication-index.md" >}}).

 ## Routing
-*has UI support*

 The routing setting defines how the routes cache (Redis) builds lookup route entries for this content-type.
-We advise you to use the UI under "Project Setup - Categories / Routing" to setup your routing config.

 Example:
 ```js